 Recommended Thermostat Settings for Summer

-Most households find placing the thermostat at 72-73 degrees is most comfortable.
-However, if there’s a major difference between your interior and exterior warmth, your electrical costs will be bigger.
+Most households find placing the thermostat at 72-73 degrees provides ideal comfort.
+However, if there’s a sizeable difference between your inside and outside temperatures, your electricity expenses will be greater.

 This is our advice based on the U.S. Department of Energy (DOE) and ENERGY STAR®.

 While at home: 78 degrees.
 While that seems hot, there are approaches you can keep your home pleasant without having the air conditioner running frequently.

 Keeping windows and curtains closed during the day keeps cold air where it belongs—within your home.
 Some window treatments, like honeycomb shades or plantation shutters, are created to deliver added insulation and improved energy efficiency.